Azure/azure-sdk/docs/dotnet/introduction.md

 }
 ```

-{% include requirement/MUSTNOT id="dotnet-client-constructor-use-params" %} reference virtual properties of the client class as parameters to other methods or constructors within the constructor.
-Not only does this violation [.NET Framework Constructor Design], but will complicate mocking.
-Use parameters or local variables instead.
+{% include requirement/MUSTNOT id="dotnet-client-constructor-use-params" %} reference virtual properties of the client class as parameters to other methods or constructors within the client constructor.
+This violates the [.NET Framework Constructor Design] because a field to which a virtual property refers may not be initialized yet, or a mocked virtual property may not be set up yet.
+Use parameters or local variables instead:

 ```csharp
 public class ConfigurationClient {